acmgroup/destinydocs/SSE/Live Telemetry through SSE.md

 # Full Example

-View a full [HTML/Javascript example here](SSE/Example.html).
-This example shows how you can access our SSE service using a combination of the popular [Axios Javascript/Node.js](https://axios-http.com/) library together with the browser's built-in SSE support called EventSource.
+View a more modern [HTML/Javascript example here](SSE/UnitSubscribeExample.html).
+The example shows how you can access our SSE service using a combination of the popular

-> Please note that this example used the latest ES6 techniques at time of writing.
+[Axios Javascript/Node.js](https://axios-http.com/) library together with the browser's built-in SSE support called EventSource.

+> IMPORTANT: The example page does not show anything on the browser window,
+> instead, everything is logged to the browser's console.

 # What is Next?